-for a holiday.
+It was clear why they had invited me to come for a holiday.
 However, the Khrushchevites did not content themselves just with this.
 They had hatched up diabolical plans to compel our Party, too, to follow their course of conciliation with the revisionists of Belgrade.
 This time they had put me in a villa outside Moscow, which, as they told me, had been Stalin's villa.
 It was a simple house, all the main rooms were on the ground floor, including our suite, which was separated from the entrance hall by a glass door.
-On the right were the dining room, the study, and the sitting or reception room which, I remember, had very little furniture.
+On the right were the dining groups or organizations of secret agents who were eventually discovered and wiped out.

+room, the study, and the sitting or reception room which, I remember, had very little furniture.
 On the left, through a corridor and a room with sofas around the walls, one entered the cinema room.
 The garden outside had been neglected, there was very little in the way of flowers and greenery.
-There were no trees for shade, but they had built a small semi-circular besedka with seats, which were also semi-circular, attached to the pillars built around the curve, where the children played.
+There were no trees for shade, but they had built a small semi-circular besedka1 with seats, which were also semi-circular, attached to the pillars built around the curve, where the children played.
 Beside the house there was a small vegetable garden.
 In this house one night we heard a loud knock at the glass door which led to our suite.
 My wife, Nexhmije, got up quickly, thinking that our son was not well, since he had fallen over that day and had hurt his hand.
 She went out, immediately returned and said to me: